-Companies using SAP ERP Central Component (ECC) for the majority of their business transactions while using EWM for logistics processes can choose to use either ECC or EWM as the primary ERP system to trigger the kitting process for kit-to-stock and kit-to-order business scenarios.
+Companies using SAP ERP Central Component (ECC) for the majority of their business transactions and inventory needs while using EWM for logistics processes can choose to use either ECC or EWM as the primary ERP system to trigger the kitting process for kit-to-stock and kit-to-order business scenarios.
 Both ECC and EWM are components of Business Suite.

 Since ECC is the main trigger system for kitting, and due to the integration between ECC and EWM, EWM creates an outbound delivery request to issue the components required for kitting.
 The kits are received in EWM via an inbound delivery request, and the kit stock information is updated in both EWM and ECC.

-When EWM is the primary system to initiate the make-to-stock kitting process, a value-added service (VAS) order for kits is created in EWM.
+When EWM is the primary system to initiate the make-to-stock kitting process, a value-added service (VAS) order for the goods is created in EWM.
 This VAS order creates an outbound delivery document to issue a kit's components, while the inbound delivery document's creation ensures that EWM will be able to receive the assembled kits.

 The third and simplest option for kit-to-order is to assemble kits in the picking area.
 This means that just when the final product is ready for shipment, the kits' components are simultaneously picked and dispatched with the main product.

 Figure 1 is the main screen of EWM with the option for kitting, or kit-to-order.

 Reverse kitting is the process of disassembling kits when they are no longer required or when a kit's components are needed for another product or assembly.